eraofchaos/eraofchaos.github.io/units/Shark Trainer.md

 ---
 title: "Shark Trainer"
 permalink: /units/Shark Trainer/
-excerpt: "Units The Nightmare of Death sways over the sea, holding a scimitar while treading on a shark."
+excerpt: "Era of Chaos Units.
+Units.
+Era of Chaos The Nightmare of Death sways over the sea, holding a scimitar while treading on a shark."
 unitID: 9909
-last_modified_at: 2021-02-09
+last_modified_at: 2021-02-19
-lang: en
+locale: en
 ref: "Shark Trainer"
 toc: true
 ---